These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Unlike the order dealing with people coming from other states, this one isn’t narrowed to just non-work-related purposes, though it does exempt health care and public safety workers.
 The New York-specific order started March 26, and is scheduled to last until April 26.

-Law enforcement may pull over people with New York license plates to record their contact information and inform them of the self-qarantine order, Raimondo said March 27.
+Law enforcement may pull over people with New York license plates to record their contact information and inform them of the self-quarantine order, Raimondo said March 27.

 Vermont